 - Write in English (or Welsh if you’re applying to Welsh providers) and avoid italics, bold or underlining.

 - Get the grammar and punctuation right and redraft your statement until you’re happy with it.

 - It’s a good idea to write your statement first then copy and paste it into your application.

 Don’t copy anyone else’s personal statement or from statements posted on the internet.
 Make sure your personal statement is all your own work.

 We screen all personal statements across our Copycatch similarity detection system.
-If we find any similarity, your application will be flagged, you and all you choices will receive an email alert and this could have serious consequences for your application.
+If we find any similarity, your application will be flagged; you and all your choices will receive an email alert and this could have serious consequences for your application.